 The big downside is the possibility of snagging the tent.
 With the tent on the outside, it is much more sensitive to damage from branches and other sharp objects.
 Because of catching outside, the components and some sharp objects could cut the tent and ruin it.

 Check your Backpack to See if it is suitable for Exterior Packing.

-Both types of backpacks, internal or external, are suitable for attaching the tent outside the pack because of plenty of compressions straps.
+Both types of backpacks, internal or external, are suitable for attaching the tent outside the pack because of plenty of compression straps.
 Before hiking, you have to ensure that the compressions straps and frames are in good condition.

 Use Closed-loop ties on your Backpack for External Packing.

 Such loops are threaded on both ends by closed loops.
 It will still be attached to your pack if your tent happens to slide off.
 Using this type of coils, You can at least have peace of mind that in the middle of nowhere, you will not lose your tent.
 Although closing loop ties work best, any secure knot should be sufficient to do the job.

 - Make sure that when you pack it, your tent is dry.
 Waiting for it to dry out is worthwhile because while it may not seem like much, any amount of water would add considerable weight and could affect your other equipment.

 - If your tent is loaded on the outside of your bag, keep an eye on leaves, thorns, and other items that might puncture it as you travel.

 - If you have trouble figuring out the right setup, Consider checking the page of the backpack maker for a “how to carry a hiking backpack diagram.”